 After the process has been completed, the Fedora package manager has removed the Firefox application from your Computer.

-If you completely wipe the settings and preferences stored by the browser you can do so by going into .mozilla folder from your home directory.
+If you want to completely remove the settings and the preferences stored by the browser you can do so by going into .mozilla folder from your home directory.